 Other persons who are connected to the child may be eligible for public funding in care proceedings provided they can satisfy a means and merits test which is set by the LAA.

 The means test requires that the person applying for public funding is financially eligible to receive it.
-The merits test requires that the LAA are satisfied that there is sufficient merit to the party’s
+The merits test requires that the LAA are satisfied that there is sufficient merit to the party’s case that funding should be granted.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.